damir-sijakovic/ds_vector/README.md

 This creates container with 10 items.
 So there will be no resize untill index after 10 is requested.
 Resize mode is 'DS_VECTOR_MODE_STEP' with last argument beeing 1.
-1 means that in DS_VECTOR_MODE_STEP, in iteration, resize will happen per 1 step.
+1 means that in DS_VECTOR_MODE_STEP mode, in iteration, resize will happen per 1 step.
 In 'DS_VECTOR_MODE_DOUBLE' last argument is ignored.